 Salford Council is participating in the Department for Transport’s E-Scooter trial.

-We have partnered up with Lime Scooters who is running the scheme and are fully responsible for the implementation and operating costs.
+We have partnered with Lime Scooters who are running the scheme and are fully responsible for the implementation and operating costs.
 Lime is the world’s leading micro mobility company, which provides e-scooters in 125 cities around the world.

 The scheme is being run entirely by Lime and is supported by Salford City Council, Transport for Greater Manchester (TfGM) and the University of Salford who will research ‘micro-mobility’ over short distances.

 E-scooters can be found and parked in specific marked parking bays, these can be located by downloading the Lime App.
 To start a ride, once you have downloaded the Lime App, scan the QR code on the handlebars to begin a ride.
 Once complete you must park it responsibly in a designated parking zone and take a photo to confirm the end of the ride.
 Each ride costs £1 to unlock and 15p per minute to use, discounts are available for job seekers, students and some employment sectors, please contact Lime directly for more information.

 It remains illegal to use an e-scooter privately but the government has fast-tracked permission for the trials as part of the national response to the pandemic.